Clan Rising

 Julian Patrick Barnes, CBE, FRSL

-The Leicester French-teacher's son who worked through the *Sunday Times* literary desk, the New Statesman and a long lexicographer's stint at the OED, wrote *Flaubert's Parrot* (1984), and won the 2011 Booker Prize for *The Sense of an Ending* at sixty-five, the country's most consistent late-twentieth-century English novelist of the European intellectual register.
+The Leicester French-teacher's son who worked through literary journalism and the OED, wrote Flaubert's Parrot, and won the 2011 Booker Prize for The Sense of an Ending.

-*Flaubert's Parrot* (1984) was the breakthrough.
-The novel was an exercise in literary biography in the form of a obsessive monograph: the narrator, a widowed English doctor named Geoffrey Braithwaite, sets out to identify the stuffed parrot Flaubert wrote *Un cœur simple* in front of, and the novel runs Braithwaite's investigation across French museums, Flaubert-biographer archives, and the foundational French-literary critical canon as the architecture of a unmarked English-fiction novel.
-The book was shortlisted for the 1984 Booker Prize (lost to Anita Brookner's *Hotel du Lac*) and reset the possibilities of the English biographical-fiction register for the next two decades.
-Across the next ten years he wrote *Staring at the Sun* (1986), *A History of the World in 10½ Chapters* (1989), *Talking it Over* (1991, his favourite of his own novels), and *The Porcupine* (1992, the Eastern-European post-communist novella that was published in Bulgarian translation before the English original).
-He was, by the mid-1990s, the second-most-published English novelist of his generation in French translation, the senior English figure of the English-French literary-intellectual exchange of the post-war decades.
+Flaubert's Parrot (1984) was the breakthrough: a novel in the form of an obsessive monograph, a widowed English doctor tracking the stuffed parrot Flaubert wrote in front of, that reset the possibilities of the English biographical-fiction register for two decades.
+It was shortlisted for the Booker.
+Across the next ten years came Staring at the Sun (1986), A History of the World in 10½ Chapters (1989), Talking it Over (1991) and The Porcupine (1992); by the mid-1990s he was the senior English figure of the English-French literary exchange.

-He has lived in Tufnell Park, north London, since 1980 and works at a small office above the Holloway Road on the day-rota of the long-fixed working novelist of the 1980s generation alongside Ian McEwan, Salman Rushdie and Martin Amis (the four together were the Granta-1983-Best-of-Young-British-Novelists nucleus that has been the middle generation of English-language fiction of the four decades since).
-He was awarded the Commander of the Order of the British Empire in 2004, the *Légion d'honneur* by the French Republic in 2017, and has continued working through the 2010s and 2020s on the post-Kavanagh novels (*The Noise of Time*, 2016, on Shostakovich; *The Only Story*, 2018; *Elizabeth Finch*, 2022).
-The Barnes name in its English-side catalogue is the locative *barnes*, the place of the barns and the granaries scattered across the southern English parish maps; he carries it from a Leicester French-teaching household into the foundational late-twentieth-century English-novel register that took the European intellectual tradition into the line of the modern English novel.
+He has lived in north London since 1980 and worked alongside Ian McEwan, Salman Rushdie and Martin Amis as part of the Granta 1983 Best of Young British Novelists generation that has been the middle generation of English-language fiction ever since.
+He was made a Commander of the British Empire in 2004 and given the Légion d'honneur in 2017, and has continued through the 2010s and 2020s with The Noise of Time (2016), The Only Story (2018) and Elizabeth Finch (2022).
+The Barnes name, the locative place of the barns scattered across the southern English parish maps, he carries from a Leicester French-teaching household into the late-twentieth-century English novel that took the European intellectual tradition into its line.

 Achievements

-• ·Lexicographer on the *Oxford English Dictionary* supplement, 1969–72
+• ·Lexicographer on the Oxford English Dictionary supplement, 1969 to 1972

 • ·Flaubert's Parrot published, 1984; Booker shortlist